-With the school year rapidly approaching, many young people will be starting their first year of college.?
-They are probably out there right now, buying all kinds of supplies for school and figuring out how to fit it all in the car.?
-What they, and their parents, are not thinking about are safe body mechanics while moving all their possessions into the dorm.?
+With the school year kicking off, many young people are starting their first year of college.
+They’ve bought all kinds of supplies for school and are figuring out how to fit it all in the car.
+What they, and their parents, are not thinking about are safe body mechanics while moving all their possessions into the dorm.
 Here are some tips to help protect your body as you lift so you can start out the school year on the right foot.
 These tips also apply to packing the car/truck as well as unloading it.

 - Bend from your knees and hips, not your back.